 Inexorable natural climate change must not be ignored

 The political leaders of the member states of the United Nations including the United States have ignored natural climate change documented over millennia and now condemn the world’s poor to permanent poverty.

 They have ignored the inexorable biogeochemical forces of natural processes for millennia and, as a result, many improvidently situated concentrations of population are now at risk.

-Carbon dioxide had nothing to do with Hurricane Katrina, the failure of the levees, and the lack of rational land use planning as the City of New Orleans grew in a bowl shaped depression below sea level adjacent to the Gulf of Mexico in a region regularly subject to hurricanes and their associated storm surges.
+Carbon dioxide had nothing to do with the destruction from Hurricane Katrina.
+The inadequate poorly maintained levees failed and the death and destruction resulted from the lack of rational land use planning as the City of New Orleans grew in a bowl shaped depression below sea level adjacent to the Gulf of Mexico in a region regularly subject to hurricanes and their associated storm surges.
 Relying on levees rather than enhancing the natural barrier beaches and islands which protected the City for generations made the disaster inevitable.